 17| Shop At The Flea Markets In Monastiraki Square

 Monastiraki Square houses historical landmarks in the city such as Hadrian’s Library, Stoa of Attalos, and the Ancient Agora.
 However, many locals and tourists flock to this square for the Monastiraki Flea Market.

 If you are into antiques, books, artisanal soaps, homemade jewelry and sandals, and old vinyl records then you would enjoy this square.
 Strolling the market is another one of the many free things to do in Athens.

-After shopping you may develop and appetite and there is a plethora of tavernas and restaurants that are accompanied with Acropolis views.
+After shopping, you may develop an appetite and there is a plethora of tavernas and restaurants that are accompanied by Acropolis views.

 Did you know this is the only stadium in the world built of only marble?